JordanJamesTaylor/portfolio/README.md

 Secondary option to send email by clicking on my name in the lower right corner

 ![Screenshot of the footer section](./client/src/assests/screenshots/Footer.png)

+Display the section titles show where each planet navigates to

 ![Screenshot of footer section with mouse follower displaying navbar text](./client/src/assests/screenshots/Footer-Planet.png)

 ## Contact